unionai/unionai-docs/source/data-plane-setup/data-plane-setup-on-azure.md

 ### Required Union VNet permissions

-Union requires permissions to read Azure Network resources and assign "Network Contributor" role to the underlying Union Kubernetes Cluster.
+Union requires permissions to read Azure network resources and assign the `Network Contributor` role to the underlying Union Kubernetes cluster.

 Therefore, the Union application requires the following RBAC permissions scoped to the target VNet.
 [Creating a role assignment](https://learn.microsoft.com/en-us/azure/role-based-access-control/role-assignments-portal) will be required `scope`d to the VNet with the Union app service principal as the granted principal (`Members` through the Azure portal).
 For roles, the simplest option is to use Azure provided roles `Reader` and `User Access Administrator`.
 Alternatively, a custom role can be used with the following permissions: